 Prior to Ogilvy, Brown was a Managing Director at Weber Shandwick where she helped launch their travel and lifestyle practice.
 She oversaw marketing communication activities for Royal Caribbean International, Lindblad Expeditions and The Bahamas Ministry of Tourism’s Grand Bahama Island business.
 She began her public relations career at boutique New York City firms working on a variety of sports, travel, culinary and lifestyle accounts.
 Many of Brown’s client programs were recognized with public relations industry awards including the PRSA Silver Anvil and Big Apple, CIPRAs, SABREs and HSMAI Awards.

-At William Paterson University, Professor Brown received the 2011 Advisor of the Year Student Government Award for her work with the Student Public Relations Association (SPRA).
-The club was recognized with the 2007 Pioneer Award as the best new organization on campus.
+At William Paterson University, Professor Brown has received the “Student’s First” President’s Award and Advisor of the Year Student Government Award for her work with the Student Public Relations Association (SPRA).
+The club was recognized with the Pioneer Award as the best new organization on campus.
 SPRA publishes the Pioneer PR Report newsletter, hosts industry experts, holds events to benefit the university community and provides public relations services to campus groups.
 Professor Brown has previously served as an advisor for the student-run newspaper the Pioneer Times.

-She holds positions on a variety of departmental and university committees and is active in several professional associations.
-For the Public Relations Society of America she serves as a judge for the Silver Anvil, Bronze Anvil and Bateman industry competitions and is an editorial reviewer for Corporate Communication: An International Journal.
+She holds positions as M.A. in Professional Communication graduate program director and Communication Internship Coordinator and is active in several professional associations.
+For the Public Relations Society of America she has served as a judge for the Silver Anvil, Bronze Anvil and Bateman industry competitions and is an editorial reviewer for Corporate Communication: An International Journal.
 Brown’s articles about careers, internships, workplace gender issues and management have appeared in PR Strategist, PR Tactics, PR Daily and Employee Relations journal.

 Brown earned a Master of Arts Degree in Corporate and Organizational Communication from Fairleigh Dickinson University and a Bachelor of Arts from Mansfield University of Pennsylvania where she was named Outstanding Communication Major.